artcastle3/LTU-Reboot-Digital-Coding/CPD/CPD.md

 Setting up

-I learnt to fork a repositoryn github, then clone it to my computer as well as how to use Visual Studio Code.
+I learnt to fork a repository in github, then clone it to my computer as well as how to use Visual Studio Code.

 I followed along with the instructor in realtime.